 On 6 April 2021, The Department of Culture and Tourism in Abu Dhabi allowed tourist and hotel establishments to provide catering services during Ramadan without installing curtains or partitions – learn more about Ramadan in Abu Dhabi here.

 This does not mean you can eat and drink anywhere in public!
 Fines still exist in law; we’d urge you to err on the side of caution and only eat in public within a registered dining establishment.

 In the privacy of your own home, you can do as you please.
 However, be mindful of what is private, eg can you still be seen on a balcony or in your yard?
 NB Inside your car out on the road is not considered private.

 What about children observing Ramadan?

 Now that Ramadan falls over school term time, it’s important that school students of all ages understand and respect fasting.
-Non-Muslim children are by no means asked to participate, but they may be asked to eat their lunch in a designated school area.
+Non-Muslim children are not asked to participate, but they may be asked to eat lunch in a designated school area.

-For younger children who attend nursery or playgroups, you should see no change, though hours may be reduced.
-You should freely be able to feed a young children when they are hungry and dress them as appropriate for the weather.
+You should see no change for younger children who attend nursery or playgroups, though hours may be reduced.
+You should freely be able to feed young children when they are hungry and dress them as appropriate for the weather.